RoyOltmans/lighthousecontrol/README.md

 I made a socket service (socketservice.py this needs to run in the background as a service continuoisly) that can receive TCP requests porting it to tpc300.py this feature is thanks to hades123 from nodo-domotica.
 Over that a simple Post Get API was created in PHP that accepts the exact same requests and ports this to the socket service.

 To get this working the www folder needs to published on a webserver that can send requests to socketservice on that (or other server running the service) server.
-This hase not been secured at the moment but should be if run outside of your internal network.
+This hase not been hardend at the moment but should be if run outside of your internal network.

 Use the setup.sh for the necessary tools for python to get this project working.
 Requirements can be found in the requirements file.